 Entitlements are acquired through the issue of new entitlements by the foundation.
 Free trading in entitlements is not permitted.
-The assignment of entitlements among investors is permitted in individual justified cases and for less liquid investment groups subject to prior approval by the management body.
+The assignment of entitlements among investors is permitted subject to prior approval by the management body.

 As a rule, the issue of new entitlements takes place in the context of openings without capital commitments subject to a prior subscription period.